TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 2/1 Samuel 2.11.md

 ---

-And Elkanah went to Ramah to his house.
-And the child did minister unto Jehovah before Eli the priest.
+Elkanah went to Ramah to his house.
+The child did minister to Yahweh before Eli the priest.